panopticoncentral/chakra-host/README.md

-chakra-host
+Chakra Sample Hosts
 ===========

-Sample hosts for the Chakra JavaScript engine in C++, C#, and VB.
+This project contains sample hosts for the Chakra JavaScript engine in C++, C#, and VB.